Calotropis gigantea: Uses

 The flowers are long lasting, and in Thailand they are used in floral arrangements.
 The extract of flowers and leaves has shown hypoglycemic effect in preclinical studies.
 They were favored by the Hawaiian Queen Liliuokalani, who considered them a symbol of royalty and wore them strung into leis.
 In Cambodia, they are used in funerals to decorate the urn or sarcophagus and the interior of the house holding the funeral.
 The fruit is a follicle and when dry, seed dispersal is by wind.
 In Indonesia its flowers are called widuri.

 According to the Shiva Purana, the madar flower/crown flower is very much liked by Lord Shiva; therefore the crown flower and its garland are offered to Lord Shiva for peace, prosperity and stability in society.
 The Crown flower is also one of the major parts of the nine astrological trees (Navagrah tree).

 Calotropis yields a durable fiber (commercially known as bowstring of India) useful for ropes, carpets, fishing nets, and sewing thread.
 Floss, obtained from seeds, is used as stuffing.
 Crown flower cotton can also be used to make a pillow.
 A fermented mixture of Calotropis and salt is used to remove the hair from goat skins for production of nari leather and from sheep skins to make leather which is much used for inexpensive book binding.
-Fungicidal which is far effective than oinmentand insecticidal properties of Calotropis have been reported.
+Fungicidal and insecticidal properties of Calotropis have been reported, with some preparations found to be more effective than ointment.

 In India, the plant is common in the compounds of temples and is known as madar in मदार.
 Its leaf (rui) is one of the five leaves used in the Panch Pallava, a ritual assortment of five different leaves used as a totem by the Maratha culture in India.